 The 12 chapters build on each other, but not in a linear way.
 Core ethical concepts like consent and confidentiality once established in the early chapters are later challenged.
 The new focus becomes how to address qualitative research ethics when confidentiality and consent take on a limited form.
 This approach helps students understand that the application of concepts always requires thoughtful adaptation in different contexts and the book provides guidance on how to do this.
-Classroom exercises develop alternative solutions to create process consent, internal confidentiality, and engage reference groups.
-The first 8 chapters allow students to develop their ethical research self before thinking through how they might address formal ethics review.
+Classroom/workbook exercises develop alternative solutions to create process consent, internal confidentiality, and engage reference groups, as examples.
+The first eight chapters allow students to develop their ethical research self before thinking through how they might address formal ethics review.
 Formal ethics review is deliberately not introduced until Chapter 9.
-Chapter 10 offers practical help to elements of review, before Chapter 11 emphasizes the key message by providing examples of researcher’s dilemmas in the field using vignettes and discussion.
-By providing these examples students become aware that these can arise, explore how they might arise, and recognize how they might deal with them in the moment when they are unavoidable.
+Chapter 10 offers practical help to elements of review, before Chapter 11 emphasises the key message by providing examples of researchers' dilemmas in the field using vignettes and discussion.
+By providing these examples, students become aware that these can arise, explore how they might arise, and recognise how they might deal with them in the moment when they are unavoidable.

-With numerous examples of ethical dilemmas and issues and questions and exercises to encourage self-reflection, this reflexive, learn-by-doing model of research ethics will be highly useful to the novice, undergraduate and postgraduate research student.
+With numerous examples of ethical dilemmas and issues and questions and exercises to encourage self-reflection, this reflexive, learn-by-doing model of research ethics will be highly useful to the novice researcher, undergraduate, and postgraduate research student.

 Table of Contents

 1. The One-Minute Ethicist 2.
 Organising the Reader 3.
 Is Eve’s Story Venkatesh’s Story?
 4. When Consent Is Uninformed, Empower Participants and Activate a Reference Group 5.
 Do Quantitative and Qualitative Research Have Similar Ethical Considerations?
 6. The Limits of Confidentiality in Unstructured Interviews and Focus Groups 7.
-Irregular Types of Informed Consent in Narrative Research, Auto Ethnography, Photo Voice and Participant Observation 8.
-Negotiating Ethics Within a MOU 9.
-Formal Ethics Review: Research Governance is Not Research Ethics 10.
-Don’t Invent the (Ethics) Wheel: Use (TREAD), the Research Ethics Application Database 11.
+Irregular Types of Informed Consent in Narrative Research, Autoethnography, Photovoice, and Participant Observation 8.
+Negotiating Ethics Within a Memorandum of Understanding (MOU) 9.
+Formal Ethics Review: Research Governance Is Not Research Ethics 10.
+Don’t Invent the (Ethics) Wheel: Use (TREAD), The Research Ethics Application Database 11.
 Researching in Harm’s Way 12.
-Looking Back—The Pathway was Always There
+Looking Back: The Path was Always There

 Martin Tolich is Associate Professor, Sociology, Gender and Social Work, Otago University, New Zealand.
-He is a specialist in qualitative research and research ethics, publishing books for Sage, Oxford, Pearson and Routledge, and in 2008 founded the independent New Zealand ethics committee.
+He is a specialist in qualitative research and research ethics, publishing books for Sage, Oxford University Press, Pearson and Routledge, and in 2008 founded the independent New Zealand ethics committee.

-Emma Tumilty is a bioethicist at Deakin University.
-Her work in research ethics is informed by time on ethics review committees, providing ethics consultation services, and exploring ethical practice.
-She is a member of AEREO (https://www.med.upenn.edu/aereo/) and the Book Review Editor for the International Journal of Feminist Approaches to Bioethics.
+Emma Tumilty is a bioethicist at Deakin University, Australia.
+Her work in research ethics is informed by time on ethics review committees, providing ethics consultation services, and developing her own ethical practice.
+She is a member of AEREO (https://www.med.upenn.edu/aereo/) and a book review editor for the International Journal of Feminist Approaches to Bioethics.

 "Finding Your Ethical Research Self is engaging and effective, avoiding a dry conceptual approach to key issues, instead, bringing the topic ‘alive’.
 Student feedback was very positive, suggesting they found the book’s workshops to be highly effective in addressing key tenets of qualitative research ethics facilitating their learning." -- Dr Mark Falcous, Senior Lecturer, School of Physical Education, Otago University, New Zealand